kevintlau/creating-an-express-app-using-mvc/README.md

 - Create a server.js file inside your new project folder.
 - Run `npm init -y` to start a node project and automatically add a `package.json` file.
-- Run `npm i express ejs morgan` to install the Express, EJS, and logger modules to the project.
+- Run `npm i express ejs morgan method-override` to install the Express, EJS, logger, and method override modules to the project.

 ## The entry point: **the `server.js` file**